 Bachelor of Music (B.M.)

-This degree emphasizes composition or performance, depending on emphasis area.
+This degree emphasizes composition or performance, depending on concentration area.

-Students with an emphasis in composition will demonstrate achievement of the highest possible level of skill in the use of basic concepts, tools, techniques, and procedures to develop a composition from concept to finished product.
+Students with a concentration in composition will demonstrate achievement of the highest possible level of skill in the use of basic concepts, tools, techniques, and procedures to develop a composition from concept to finished product.
 This involves the competency to work with both electronic and acoustic media; work with a variety of forms, styles, and notations; and apply principles of scoring appropriate to particular compositions.

 Students must meet requirements set by the College of Liberal Arts and Communication for entry into the Music Program.